Skip to main content

 Tax Rates for Non-Residents

-• Non-resident aliens residing less than 90 days face an 18% withholding tax on salary from Taiwan entities.
+• Non-resident individuals generally face 18% withholding tax on salary income from Taiwan sources.

 Income Basic Tax (IBT)

 Residents face a flat 20% IBT on foreign-sourced income meeting specific criteria.
-IBT calculation includes add-back items, and if IBT exceeds regular income tax, it’s payable based on a defined formula.
+IBT calculation includes add-back items, and if IBT exceeds regular income tax, it is payable based on the statutory formula.

 IBT Add-Back Items